dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ### Login using a client

-Now that the ACL settings are in place, to access the data protected by ACL rules, we need to first log in through a user.
-This is typically done via the client's `.login(USER_ID, USER_PASSWORD)` method.
+With ACL configured, you need to log in as a user to access data protected by ACL rules.
+You can do this using the client's `.login(USER_ID, USER_PASSWORD)` method.

 Here are some code samples using a client: